fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Duration of time to wait before a transition to true state.
+Duration of time to wait before changing to true state.
-If the duration is zero, the transition will happen instantaneously.
+If the duration is zero, the change will happen instantaneously.```

 </dd>
 </dl>